nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 To only keep valid presentations on the list, maintainers MUST remove presentations whose `exp` (expiration) time has passed from the list.

-Clients that wish to retain their presentation MUST re-submit their registration before that period of time has passed, if they want to keep their presentation on the list (once a day, for instance).
+Clients that wish to retain their presence on the list MUST submit a new registration before the current entry's `exp` time has passed (once a day, for instance).

 Maintainers SHOULD remove presentations which contain credentials that have been revoked.